-The unit investigates patterns made using matchsticks and tiles, so it involves the children in active learning.
-The relation between the number of the term of a pattern and the number of matchsticks (tiles) that that term has, is explored with a view to finding a general rule.
-This rule can be expressed in words or any other way that the class is comfortable with.
+The unit investigates patterns made using matchsticks and tiles.
+The relation between the number of the term of a pattern and the number of matchsticks (tiles) that that term has, is explored with a view to finding a general rule that can be expressed is several ways.

 AO elaboration and other teaching resources